WLXT

-WMBN-FM
+History

 The station signed on in 1967 at 96.7, only broadcasting with 3,000 watts and airing beautiful music.
-The station was originally WMBN-FM, owned by Les Biederman's Midwestern Broadcasting Company of Traverse City, Michigan, and mostly simulcasted WMBN-AM 1340.
+The station was originally WMBN-FM, owned by Les Biederman's Midwestern Broadcasting Company of Traverse City, Michigan, and mostly simulcasted WMBN (1340 AM).
 In the 1970s, Biederman wanted to boost the signals of his Traverse City stations, ordering him to divest most of his other properties due to Federal Communications Commission (FCC) rules and regulations.
 He sold WMBN-AM/FM to Kenneth MacDonald of MacDonald Broadcasting, a friend of his who owned stations in Saginaw and later Lansing.
 MacDonald had a cottage in the Petoskey area, and accepted the offer to purchase WMBN.

 MacDonald trained his children, Andy, Ken, Jr. (aka "Mac") and Patricia ("Trish") to run successful stations like he did, and put young 20-something Trish in charge of WMBN.
 Under her rule, WMBN changed its call sign to WWPZ and flipped to an early version of the adult hits Jack FM format.
 WWPZ played everything from oldies to classic rock, funk to Top 40 hits, mostly with Dennis Martin (Corpe) programming the station.
 They also aired The Larry King Show at night.
-WMBN-FM, however, remained beautiful music, using the slogan "Michigan's Beautiful North."
+WMBN-FM, however, remained beautiful music, using the slogan "Michigan's Beautiful North".
 WPZ also aired sports, like Tigers baseball.

 It was also around that time that WMBN-FM moved from 96.7 to 96.3 and boosted its power to 100 kW.
 WMBN-FM remained beautiful music throughout most of the 1980s, and got strong adults numbers in the Northwest Michigan ratings.
 The station was automated most of the time, including a voicetracked night shift from owner Ken MacDonald himself.
 Sadly, Ken passed in 1989, and for a while, the station still aired his taped show.
 Jim Scollin did a live morning drive show for many years in the 1980s.